 Most blown-in insulation is added to existing homes.
 The material means it is easier to blow it into existing spaces, adding it to places that batts or spray foam have a hard time reaching.
 You can use it in some areas of new construction.
 While the labor cost does not change radically for different installations, the material type does.
 Existing walls can only be filled with wet spray cellulose, while other areas use fiberglass, dense-pack cellulose, or rockwool - regardless of whether they are in a new home or a different area of an existing home.
 So, your costs vary by installation type because the material you choose varies more.

 |Existing Walls||$1.75 - $3.30|

 The cost of using blown-in insulation in new home construction ranges from $1.65 to $3.80 a square foot.
-Blown-in insulation is typically not used everywhere in a new home.
-This is because it is faster and easier to add different types of insulation to the walls before the walls are closed.
-The cavity must be sealed first to add blown-in insulation to a wall cavity.
-However, you can add different types of blown-in insulation to attics, crawl spaces, and other areas in new construction.
-This also means you are not as limited in insulation, and you can mix types in different spaces in new construction for the best results.
+It is typically not used everywhere in a new home.
+This is because it is faster and easier to insulate using different types to the walls before the walls are closed.
+The cavity must be sealed first to add blown-in to a wall cavity.
+However, you can add different types of blown-in to attics, crawl spaces, and other areas in new construction.
+This also means you are not as limited in options, and you can mix types in different spaces in new construction for the best results.

 |Size in Sq.Ft.||Average Cost (Installed)|

 |1,500 sq.ft.||$2,475 - $5,700|